USS Hornet (CV-8): Doolittle Raid, April 1942

 Hornet arrived at Naval Air Station Alameda, California, on 20 March 1942 with her own planes on the hangar deck.
-By mid-afternoon on 1 April, she loaded 16 B-25s on the flight deck, under the command of Lieutenant Colonel James H. Doolittle, 70 United States Army Air Corps officers and 64 enlisted men reported aboard.
+By midafternoon on 1 April, she loaded 16 B-25s on the flight deck, under the command of Lieutenant Colonel James H. Doolittle, 70 United States Army Air Corps officers, and 64 enlisted men reported aboard.
 In company of her escort, Hornet departed Alameda on 2 April under sealed orders.
-That afternoon, Captain Mitscher informed his men of their mission: a bombing raid on Japan.
+That afternoon, Captain Mitscher informed his men of their mission, a bombing raid on Japan.

 Eleven days later, Hornet joined the aircraft carrier at Midway, and Task Force 16 turned toward Japan.
 With Enterprise providing combat air patrol cover, Hornet was to steam deep into enemy waters.
 Originally, the task force intended to proceed to within 400 nmi of the Japanese coast, but on the morning of 18 April, a Japanese patrol boat, No. 23 Nitto Maru, sighted the American task force. sank the patrol boat.
 Amid concerns that the Japanese had been made aware of their presence, Doolittle and his raiders launched prematurely from 600 nmi out, instead of the planned 400 nmi.
 Because of this decision, none of the 16 planes made it to their designated landing strips in China.
 After the war, Tokyo was found to have received the Nitto Marus message in a garbled form and the Japanese ship was sunk before it could get a clear message through to the Japanese mainland.